caiomolinaro/caiomolinaro/README.md

 I'm interested in learning more and working in the web development area :boy:
 I love Internet and i'm fascinated with every tech :sparkles:

-:penguin:  I use Windows 10 with Windows Subsystem for Linux, with Ubuntu, i love this feature

 If you want to talk to me: :sunglasses:
 Discord: CaioM#9647 :pig:
 email: cmolinaro19@gmail.com :mailbox_with_no_mail: